-Beatrix Potter was famous for writing illustrated children’s books about animals such as Peter Rabbit but was also a farm owner and jointly responsible for the formation of the National Trust
+Beatrix Potter was famous for writing illustrated children’s books about animals such as Peter Rabbit but was also a farmer and jointly responsible for creating the National Trust

 When and Where was she Born?

 28th July 1866, 2 Bolton Gardens, South Kensington, London, England.

 Beatrix Potter was born into a wealthy family and christened Helen Beatrix.
 Her father Rupert William Potter was a trained Barrister but rarely practiced.

 1871: Beatrix has her first summer holiday at Dalguise House, Dunkeld, in Scotland, which she will revisit many times.

 1882: First visit to the English Lake District.
 The family stays at Wray Castle.

 1885: Beatrix is given a pet rabbit, which she names Benjamin Bouncer.